Artistic Leadership and Academic Faculty

 Zachary Schwartzman has conducted throughout the United States and in such countries as Brazil, England, and Bosnia.
 He is the music director of Blue Hill Troupe, and has been assistant conductor at the American Symphony Orchestra and the Bard Music Festival since 2012.
 He was formerly house conductor of The Gilmmerglass Festival, and was assistant conductor at Deutsche Oper Berlin and Opera Atelier, among others.

-Fabio Luisi, Gerard Schwarz, Tan Dun, JoAnn Falletta, Neeme Järvi, Oleg Caetani, Federico Cortese, Jan Latham-Koenig, Jindong Cai, and Marcelo Lehninger.
+Fabio Luisi, Leonard Slatkin, Gerard Schwarz, Tan Dun, JoAnn Falletta, Neeme Järvi, Hans Graf, Oleg Caetani, Federico Cortese, Jan Latham-Koenig, and Marcelo Lehninger.

 Professor of Orchestral Practice